Find Affordable College Courses

 Waco, TX

-Baylor University did quite well in this year’s ranking of the best schools for public health students.
-It came in at #8 on the list.
-Located in the midsize city of Waco, Baylor is a private not-for-profit college with a fairly large student population.
+With a ranking of #8, Baylor University did quite well on this year’s best schools for public health students.
+Located in the midsize city of Waco, Baylor is a private not-for-profit school with a very large student population.

 On average, public health graduates from Baylor take out $19,500 in student loans while working on their degree.